Aman-0604/FinFix/README.md

-# 📈 FinFix: AI-Powered Portfolio Risk Alert System
+# 💸 FinFix: AI Ticket Triage Assistant

 Welcome to **FinFix**, an AI ticket triage assistant.
 It is designed to analyse tickets created by the user and assign it to the experts based on priority and required skills.
 It also provides helpful notes to the experts for their ease.